Estimating means of bounded random variables by betting: The capital process, betting, and martingales

-Notice that both the Cramer-Chernoff processes of Section~\ref{section:warmup} and $\Kcal_t(m)$ are nonnegative and tend to increase when $\mu \gg m$.
-However, only $\Kcal_t(m)$ is a nonnegative \textit{martingale} when $m = \mu$.
-From the perspective of betting, a martingale is a `fair game' in which our capital stays constant in expectation, while a supermartingale is an `unfair game' in which our capital is expected to either stay the same or decrease, but not increase.
-Meanwhile, larger values of $\Kcal_t(m)$ correspond to rejecting $H_0^m$ more readily.
-Therefore, processes which are supermartingales under $H_0^m$ can be thought of as conservative tests as compared to their martingale counterparts.
+Both the Cramer-Chernoff processes of Section~\ref{section:warmup} and $\Kcal_t(m)$ are nonnegative and tend to increase when $\mu > m$.
+However, only $\Kcal_t(m)$ is a \textit{test martingale} when $m = \mu$; the others are test supermartingales.
+A test martingale is the wealth accumulated in a ``fair game'' where our capital stays constant in expectation, while a test supermartingale is the wealth accumulated in a game where our capital is expected to decrease (not strictly).
+Larger values of capital correspond to rejecting $H_0^m$ more readily.
+Therefore, test supermartingales tend to yield conservative tests compared to their martingale counterparts.

+More generally, \emph{every} nonnegative supermartingale can be regarded as the wealth process of a gambler playing a game with odds that are fair or stacked against them.
+In other words, there is a one-to-one correspondence between wealths of hypothetical gamblers and nonnegative supermartingales.
+Taking this perspective, every statement involving nonnegative supermartingales (and thus likelihood ratios) are statements about betting, and vice versa.
+Mixture methods that combine nonnegative supermartingales are simply strategies to hedge across various instruments available to the gambler.
+Thus, the gambling analogy can be entirely dropped, and our results would find themselves comfortably nestled in the rich literature on martingale methods for concentration inequalities, but we mention the betting analogy for intuition so that the mathematics are animated and easier to absorb.

+Ville introduced martingales into modern mathematical probability theory, and centered them around their betting interpretation.
+Since then, ideas from betting have appeared in various fields, including probability theory, statistical testing and estimation, information theory, and online learning theory.
+While our paper focuses on the utility of betting in some statistical inference tasks, Section~\ref{section:history} provides a brief overview of the use of betting in other mathematical disciplines.